CookiezRGood/klipper-print-failure-detection/README.md

 ## Post Installation Steps

 - Open your browser and go to http://YOUR-IP:7126 to see the dashboard
-- Open the settings and input your printer camera ip (Default uses MJPEG style: /webcam/?action=snapshot)
+- Open the settings and input your printer camera ip (Default uses MJPEG style (.../webcam/?action=snapshot)
-- Adjust any other settings to your preference with testing to make sure it works well for your setup (works best with a static camera with no moving background)
+- Adjust any other settings to your preference with testing to make sure it works well for your setup (mainly detection/failure threshold values)

 ## Automatic Updates